The Wheeler Centre

 It’s a word that brings to mind structure, organisation, command or subjugation.
 Think: the natural order, alphabetical order, out of order.
 It’s a title, descriptor, an alternative.
 A holy order, a tall order, or law and order?
 It can be a direction, or a request.
 Get your house in order.
 Take your marching orders.

 In this episode, Maddi Miller delves into the hidden stratigraphy of Melbourne.

-Maddison Miller is a Darug Woman and archaeologist.
+Maddison Miller is a Darug woman, researcher and archaeologist.
 Maddi advocates for broader acceptance and incorporation of Aboriginal knowledge systems in design, urban research and architecture.
 She is the co-chair of the Indigenous Advisory Group to the Clean Air and Urban Landscapes Hub of the National Environmental Science Program.
 She was an inaugural participant of the Joan Kirner Young and Emerging Women Leaders Program.
 In 2019, she was the first Indigenous delegate of Australia at the UNESCO World Heritage Meeting in Baku, Azerbaijan.
-She's a 2020 participant in the Wheeler Centre's Signal Boost programme.

 Beth Atkinson-Quinton is the Wheeler Centre's audio producer, and a broadcaster, audio producer, and artistic programmer living and working on the unceded lands of the Kulin Nation.

 Beth is the co-founder of podcast network Broadwave where she mentors emerging audio producers.
 Beth presents weekly storytelling show The Glasshouse on Triple R, and is the former Creative Producer of Express Media, where she managed the annual program of events, publications, prizes, and fellowships.